Mike Huckabee: Fiscal policy

-Public image

-Huckabee has both detractors and defenders, even among Republicans.
-Personality descriptions range from friendly, charming and warm, to petty and aloof.
-He has received support from African-American leaders, praise from a liberal New York Times columnist, criticism from gay rights groups and pundits.
-Huckabee has made controversial public statements that have brought criticism.
-He apologized for at least three statements and has admitted that his love for metaphors and tendency to use hyperbole to make a point has backfired on him.
+Israel and Palestine

+Huckabee is a strong supporter of Israel, opposing Palestinian statehood and rejecting Palestinian identity as "a political tool to try and force land away from Israel."
+In 2008, Huckabee said that there is "really no such thing as a Palestinian."
+In 2017, at an event in the West Bank, he stated: "There is no such thing as a West Bank - it's Judea and Samaria.
+There's no such thing as a settlement.
+They're communities.
+They're neighborhoods.
+They're cities.
+There's no such thing as an occupation."

+He described the Hamas-led attack on Israel on October 7, 2023, as "horrific" and "beyond anything I’ve ever witnessed in my lifetime."

+On June 1, 2025, he said that if France wants a Palestinian state, it should "carve" it out of the French Riviera.

+On July 25, 2025, he posted on X a link to the Jewish News Syndicate staff article "France to recognize Palestinian state, drawing Israeli, US reproach" along with a jab at France and its president for their recognition of Palestine.
+Huckabee, the ambassador to Israel, wrote: "How clever!
+If Macron can just “declare” the existence of a state perhaps the UK can “declare” France a British colony!"

 Personal life

 Music

-Huckabee plays the electric bass guitar in his classic-rock cover band, Capitol Offense.
+Huckabee is an amateur musician who plays the bass guitar in his classic-rock cover band, Capitol Offense.
 The group has played for political events and parties, including entertaining at unofficial inaugural balls in Washington, D.C., in January 2001.

-In 2007, Huckabee was given the Music for Life Award by the National Association of Music Merchants for his music education advocacy.
+In 2007, Huckabee was given the Music for Life Award by the National Association of Music Merchants (NAMM) for his music education advocacy.

 Organizations

 Huckabee was made the chair of the Southern Governors' Association in 1999 and served in capacity through 2000.
 He has chaired the Southern Growth Policies Board, the Southern Regional Education Board, the Southern Technology Council, the Interstate Oil and Gas Compact Commission, and the Education Commission of the States.
 He is also a member of the Republican Governors Association and former chairman of the National Governors Association.
 Huckabee is chairman of the conservative political action committees Vertical Politics Institute and Huck PAC.

+In 2006, Huckabee was initiated as an honorary member of Tau Kappa Epsilon (TKE) Fraternity, motivated in part by his son David being an involved TKE member at Arkansas State University.

 In July 2010, Huckabee became a fundraiser on behalf of for-profit Victory University in Memphis, Tennessee, and was designated Chancellor of the Victory University Foundation.

+Huckabee was appointed to the Board of Trustees of the Kennedy Center by President Donald Trump in March 2019.
+His term on the board expired in September 2024.